IBM/aiops-pot/docs/Turbonomic POT/add-targets.md

 The various steps to create a service account are:

-- Log in to the Turbonomic Server using credentails `administrator: <password from Turbo-PoT-Credentials>`
-- Go to Settings -> User Management
+- From your Turbonomic UI navigate to Settings -> User Management

   ![user_mgmt](img/addtargets/usermgmt.png)

 - Select **NEW LOCAL USER**